clement-sciascia/docs/pages/cloud/dedicated/installing_lamp_debian9_ubuntu18/guide.en-sg.md

 ---
-title: 'Setting up a LAMP server in Debian 9 and Ubuntu 18'
+title: Setting up a LAMP server in Debian 9 and Ubuntu 18
 slug: setup-lamp-debian-ubuntu
 excerpt: 'Find out how to set up a LAMP server'
 section: Tutorial